kariukimary/car_price_prediction/README.md

  The objective of the project is to predict the price of used cars based on various factors,

- Its a regression  promblem since the output is continous
+ Its a regression  problem since the output is continous